-- 1. To consider the Head of Internal Audit's annual report and opinion, and a summary of internal audit activity (actual and proposed) and the level of assurance it can give over the Council's corporate governance arrangements. - 2.
+- To consider the Internal Audit and Business Improvement Manager's annual report and opinion, and a summary of internal audit activity (actual and proposed) and the level of assurance it can give over the Council's corporate governance arrangements. - 2.
 To consider summaries of specific Internal Audit reports as requested. - 3.
 To consider reports dealing with the management and performance of the providers of Internal Audit services. - 4.
-To consider reports from Internal Audit on agreed recommendations not implemented within a reasonable timescale. - 5.
+To consider a report from Internal Audit on agreed recommendations not implemented within a reasonable timescale. - 5.
 To consider the External Auditor's annual letter, relevant reports and the report to those charged with governance. - 6.
 To consider specific reports as agreed with the External Auditor. - 7.
-To comment on the scope and depth of external audit work and to ensure it gives value for money. - 8.
-To liaise with the Audit Commission over the appointment of the Council's External Auditor. - 9.
+To comment on the scope and depth of external audit work and to ensure it gives value for money.

+- 8. To liaise with the Audit Commission over the appointment of the Council's External Auditor. - 9.
 To commission work from internal and external audit.